 A safe and warm winter for everyone, supported by everyone

 Our plan this year has brought together local and national information and evidence to make sure we are doing all we can to support Barnsley residents over the winter.
-Alongside promotion of the support available to our communities, Barnsley partners have been encouraged and supported to develop their own plans for winter 2021/22.
+Alongside promoting the support available to our communities, Barnsley partners have been encouraged and supported to develop their plans for winter 2023/24.
 These plans should include self-care support for residents and when to seek treatment for colds/seasonal flu.

-We want everyone to support the need to keep warm and well this winter, so we’ve created some key sources of information for Barnsley residents, as well as those who are working with communities to keep them safe over the cold weather.
+We want everyone to support the need to keep warm and well this winter, so we’ve created some key sources of information for Barnsley residents and those working with communities to keep them safe over the cold weather.

-We’ve created an 8-page leaflet which will be circulated through frontline teams and partner organisations.
+We’ve created a 12-page leaflet, which will be circulated through frontline teams and partner organisations.
 The keep warm and well leaflet provides supportive information and tips for staying well in winter, with phone numbers and website details to find further information.
 We have also updated our centralised stay well this winter pages and created a key messages toolkit for frontline staff.

-Further into the winter period we will be creating top tip animation videos and creating an impactful case study video to spread a message of support and hope.
+Further, into the winter, we will create top-tip animation videos and an impactful case study video to spread a message.